ZentaCros/ZentaCros/README.md

 ---

-*💡 Open to remote AI/ML roles, internships, and research collaborations*
+*💡 Open to remote AI/ML roles and AI training opportunities*